-The language kikongo is one of the four national languages in the Congo-Kinshasa. the province of Congo Central, which lies as a wedge between Congo-Brazzaville in the north and Angola in the south.
+The language kikongo is one of the four national languages in the Congo-Kinshasa. the province of Kongo Central, which lies as a wedge between Congo-Brazzaville in the north and Angola in the south.
 Here, many people live in small villages in the most impotent but fertile country.
 They do not suffer from a shortage of food, but due to the poor infrastructure, they have difficulty selling their agricultural products and can afford to buy goods and pay for health care, school, etc. As in the other Congo-Kinshasa, people suffer under a regime that asks little for citizens top.

 The partner organizations

 Missionaries from the Swedish Missionary Union came to these regions as early as the mid-19th century.
 There is a long and unbroken tradition of contact with Sweden and Swedes.
 A parish within the CEC community in the small village of Mukimbungu has acquired some parishes in Sweden, four parishes within the Equmenia Church in Kisa, Rimforsa, Skeda and Södra Vi; the so-called Mukimbungu Group.
 The exchange has been lively over the years, with reciprocal visits and joint projects.